 If you have bad credit, it may still be possible to take out a secured loan.
 But whether or not it’s a good idea depends on your own circumstances and affordability.

-You need to weigh up the pros and cons and make sure you can afford to repay the loan every month for the full duration of the loan.
+You need to weigh up the pros and cons and make sure you can afford to repay the loan every month for the full duration.
 Remember to factor in extra outgoings (like emergency repairs, for example) to make sure you would still be able to afford the repayments if your circumstances changed in the future.

 Some lenders and brokers specialise in finding finance for those with poor credit histories.
 And some lenders may feel more comfortable lending to someone who has a lot of equity in their property - despite having a bad credit history.
 From the lender’s point of view, this may offset some of the risk involved in lending to someone with bad credit.

 This is because a secured loan is secured against your property.
-So if you cannot afford to repay it they could repossess your property.
+So, if you cannot afford to repay it, your home could be repossessed.

 Other ways to improve your credit score

-To improve your chances of getting your loan application accepted, you work on improving your credit score first.
-You can check your credit history for free with our partner, CredAbility, as well as the three main credit reference agencies, Experian, Equifax and TransUnion.
+To improve your chances of being accepted for a loan, you can take steps to improve your credit score.
+You can check your credit history for free with tools like CredAbility, as well as the three main credit reference agencies, Experian, Equifax and TransUnion.

 It can take time to improve your credit score, but there are several things you can do boost it, including: